ckcherry23/ckcherry23.github.io/content/projects/Artisan.md

 showInProjects: false
 ---

 Generate beautiful marketing and portfolio sites with AI, customize your designs and export React + Tailwind code with a single button.
+Won the Best Project award for 23rd STePS snd the NUS Computing Innovation Prize 2024.